 With a global team of 10,000+ linguists and subject matter experts in end-to-end localization solutions for clinical trial documents and life science regulatory translations, CSOFT Health Sciences can support companies with translations for required protocol features, including IRB correspondence translations, Investigator’s Brochures (IBs) translations, and Informed Consent Form (ICF) translations.

-Clinical Trial Translations
+End-to-End Clinical Trial Translations

 Contract Research Organizations (CROs) are essential life sciences companies that provide support through the clinical trial process in areas including management, pharmacovigilance, product development, and other services.
-As administrators, CROs play an important role of having to be fully aware of and clinical trial protocols and must be able to navigate linguistic barriers, especially during multinational clinical trials.
-Just as the other stakeholders involved in the trial process, CROs can benefit greatly from cost-effective and time efficient translations that help to ensure that documentation adheres to regulatory language guidelines and can be interpreted in various international settings.
+As administrators, CROs must be fully aware of all clinical trial protocols and be able to navigate linguistic barriers, especially during multinational clinical trials.
+Just as the other stakeholders involved in the trial process benefit from the expertise of CROs, CROs can benefit significantly from cost-effective and time-efficient translations that ensure all documentation adheres to regulatory language guidelines and can be parsed in various international settings.

-Learn more about our CRO translations for the clinical trial process.
+Learn more about our CRO translations.

-Learn more about our pharmaceutical translations.
+Learn more about our IRB correspondence translations.